thcerutti/google-sheets-api-sample/Readme.md

 # Google Sheets API Sample

-These files are samples of using Google Sheets API to read data from a spreadsheet and write data to a spreadsheet.
+Here we have samples of using Google Sheets API to read data from a spreadsheet and write data to a spreadsheet, both usuing JS.

 ## Google credentials